 This year’s race is being designed so that all teams will finish between 15 and 24 hours.
 Our aim is to ensure that all teams will finish the course.
-The race will begin at 6am on Saturday with all teams finishing by midnight on Saturday evening.
+The race will begin at 7.00am on Saturday with all teams finishing by 8.00am on Sunday morning

 The emphasis is on strategy, navigation, good teamwork as well as physical fitness.